daxida/pangloss/README.md

 ## TODO
 - [ ] Make a good stardict from jitendex-yomitan!!
   - [ ] Star icon
-    - [ ] Consume non-css data files!
   - [ ] Requires glossary transform
   - [ ] Compact mode (?)
     - [ ] Can we pass an extra data_file via CLI?

-- [ ] Be able to use the dictionary in memory? (like the dictuils AI slop)